Tavares scores in third, Maple Leafs beat Hurricanes - TSN.ca

 Stefan Noesen scored and Frederik Andersen had 18 saves for Carolina, which snapped a four-game winning streak.

+“We had our chances and at the end of the day we have to play a full 60,” Hurricanes defenseman Jaccob Slavin said.

-Tavares skated down the slot, took a pass from Mitch Marner and scored at 8:24 on the Maple Leafs' first shot of the period for a 2-1 lead.
+Tavares skated down the slot, took a pass from Marner and scored at 8:24 of the third on the Maple Leafs’ first shot of the period for a 2-1 lead.
 Tavares has a team-high eight goals.

+“I just tried to put it in a spot where he could just one-touch it in,” Marner said.

 Nylander added his fifth with 3:35 remaining to seal the win.